polysyllabic/chaos/docs/chaosConfigFiles.md

 ### Menu Modifiers
 Menu modifiers execute specified commands in the game's menu system.
 They can be used, for example, to enable or disable particular game settings.
-Menu modifiers do not accept the `while` or `unless` condition lists.
+Menu modifiers do not accept the `while` condition list.

 Menu modifiers execute once at the beginning of the mod's lifespan to set the menu settings and again at the end of the mod's lifespan to restore the settings to their original state.